 - A written description of the incident – try to document this as early as possible after the accident, to ensure that you do not forget any key details that occurred.
 It can help to draw a rough map of where the incident took place, including a reference to any other cars or pedestrians that were involved.

-- Photos or video of the accident scene – if it is safe to do so, it can assist your claim to take photos of the incident using your mobile phone camera or other recording device.
+- Photos or video of the accident scene – if it is safe to do so, it can assist your claim to take photos of the incident using your mobile phone camera or another recording device.
 Dashcam footage can also be used, so ensure that you keep a copy of the accident footage if you have managed to record it.

 - Document credible witnesses – where possible, try to record the details of any witnesses of the incident, including their phone numbers and email addresses.
 Witness testimony is a powerful factor that can significantly improve your chances of securing an adequate settlement.

-- Record the details of other drivers involved – if you are a pedestrian or the driver of a vehicle that has been hit by a delivery truck, be sure to take a record of the delivery driver’s registration number, name, employer and manager.
-If you are a delivery driver and you have been injured by another road user, be sure to take the other driver’s registration number, name, phone number and insurance details.
+- Record the details of other drivers involved – if you are a pedestrian or the driver of a vehicle that has been hit by a delivery truck, be sure to take a record of the delivery driver’s registration number, name, employer, and manager.
+If you are a delivery driver and you have been injured by another road user, be sure to take the other driver’s registration number, name, phone number, and insurance details.
 If you are too severely injured to record these details, the emergency services personnel will take them on your behalf.

 At McCarthy + Co, we have assisted many people in bringing successful compensation claims against transportation and delivery related businesses.
 We can help you to instigate your claim if you have experienced any of the following common injuries:

 - Cuts and lacerations